dhdaines/playa/README.md

     pipx install playa-pdf

 Yes it's not just "playa".
 Sorry about that.
+If you wish to read certain encrypted PDFs then you will need the `crypto` add-on:

+    pipx install playa-pdf[crypto]

 ## Usage